Why winter is the best time to visit Cornwall

 The town is home to several surf schools that offer tuition to people of all ages and abilities.
 If you’ve never surfed before, winter is the perfect time to give it a go.
 Not only are the beaches less busy, but it’s the perfect rainy day activity.
 And the chances are you’ll be warmer in the sea than on land!

-The best thing about exploring Bude during the winter months is that you can take advantage of amazing offers on accommodation that you wouldn’t normally get during the peak season.With 20% off all bookings at Burn this February and March, you can whisk away your loved ones for a relaxing family holiday or spend a romantic break by the sea with someone special.
+The best thing about exploring Bude during the winter months is that you can take advantage of amazing offers on accommodation that you wouldn’t normally get during the peak season.With 15% off all last minute breaks*, you can whisk away your loved ones for a relaxing family holiday or spend a romantic break by the sea with someone special.

-Plus, when you book an Iconic Collection property direct on our website, not only will you receive our best rate guarantee, but you can also enjoy a luxury breakfast hamper for the family to share, early 2pm check-in, and a bottle of Taittinger Champagne.
+Plus, when you book an Iconic Collection property direct on our website, not only will you receive our best rate guarantee, but you can also enjoy early 2pm check-in and a bottle of Taittinger Champagne.

-For more information about local attractions in Bude, or to find out more about the facilities at Burn, our experienced team will be happy to help.
+For more information about local attractions in Bude, or to find out more about the facilities at Burn, get in touch with our experienced team who will be happy to help.